What activities are being organised for the 2025/26 school year?

 Class Note: Students may be asked to bring in common household items from time to time to use in experiments or projects.
 Things like toilet rolls, baking soda, or similar items.

-UKULELE LESSONS (3rd-6th class)
+UKULELE LESSONS (3rd-6th)

 This beginner course is brought to us by parents, Mathieu Cote and Peter Szlovak, both of whom have a history of teaching and playing various instruments.
 The course will focus on helping students become comfortable holding and strumming the ukulele, tuning, chords, reading music, and learning to play a song or two.